akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

 .. includecode:: code/docs/stream/FlowGraphDocSpec.scala#simple-flow-graph

 .. note::
-   Junction *reference equality* defines *graph node equality* (i.e. the same merge *instance* used in a FlowGraph refers to the same location in the resulting graph).
+   Junction *reference equality* defines *graph node equality* (i.e. the same merge *instance* used in a GraphDSL refers to the same location in the resulting graph).

-Notice the ``import FlowGraph.Implicits._`` which brings into scope the ``~>`` operator (read as "edge", "via" or "to") and its inverted counterpart ``<~`` (for noting down flows in the opposite direction where appropriate).
+Notice the ``import GraphDSL.Implicits._`` which brings into scope the ``~>`` operator (read as "edge", "via" or "to") and its inverted counterpart ``<~`` (for noting down flows in the opposite direction where appropriate).

-By looking at the snippets above, it should be apparent that the :class:`FlowGraph.Builder` object is *mutable*.
+By looking at the snippets above, it should be apparent that the :class:`GraphDSL.Builder` object is *mutable*.
 It is used (implicitly) by the ``~>`` operator, also making it a mutable operation as well.
 The reason for this design choice is to enable simpler creation of complex graphs, which may even contain cycles.
-Once the FlowGraph has been constructed though, the :class:`FlowGraph` instance *is immutable, thread-safe, and freely shareable*.
+Once the GraphDSL has been constructed though, the :class:`GraphDSL` instance *is immutable, thread-safe, and freely shareable*.
-The same is true of all flow pieces—sources, sinks, and flows—once they are constructed.
+The same is true of all graph pieces—sources, sinks, and flows—once they are constructed.
-This means that you can safely re-use one given Flow in multiple places in a processing graph.
+This means that you can safely re-use one given Flow or junction in multiple places in a processing graph.

 We have seen examples of such re-use already above: the merge and broadcast junctions were imported into the graph using ``builder.add(...)``, an operation that will make a copy of the blueprint that